globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team17.md

 image:

-focus: India
+focus: South and Southeast Asia

 expertise:
-  - This
-  - That
+  - Disaster Risk Reduction

 organizations:
-  - The other thing
-  - Free cotton candy
+  - University of Sydney
+  - University of Sydney, Sydney AUS
 ---
 The description goes here as the content.